 - The task to assign an instance to the most likely of a set of k > 1 predefined classes. - Class values (aka labels) are interpreted as nominal.
-This also holds if they in fact have an order or even a distance.
+Also holds if the values actually have an order or even distance.

 What is regression?